About this event

 Dr. Julia De Clerck-Sachsse is an EU diplomat and academic specializing in international relations and identity politics.
 As a visiting senior fellow at GMF she works on transatlantic relations, EU foreign and security policy, ...

-Sudha David-Wilp is a director of the Berlin office.
-She joined GMF’s Berlin office in September 2011, where she oversees GMF’s outreach to the Bundestag and engages with the media as an expert on relations between Germany and ...
+Sudha David-Wilp is the regional director of the Berlin office and a senior fellow.
+She joined GMF’s Berlin office in September 2011, where she oversees GMF’s outreach to the Bundestag and engages with the media as an expert on...